 We are the front door of the entire country.
 And nobody is answering it.

-Of that fraction — nearly all of them stop at Circle K. Fuel up.
+Of that fraction — most stop at Circle K. Fuel up.
 Coffee.
 Gone.
 Money in, money straight back out.
 Circle K sends 85-90% of every transaction out of the local economy — to corporate, to supply chains, to shareholders abroad.

 No billboard invites them to turn off the highway.
 No app tells them what's 2 kilometres down the road.
 The highest volume of visitors in the country.. driving past us without a wave.